barrucadu/barrucadu.co.uk/content/posts/2024/12/ishtar.markdown

 > "Enter, ladyship.
 These are the rites of the mistress of the Netherworld."

 <konata:point>
-The "rings of the her hands and feet" are, according to other translations, bracelets and anklets.
+The "rings of her hands and feet" are, according to other translations, bracelets and anklets.
 Not finger and toe rings as I was imagining.
 </konata>